-Each fall migration, our readers are concerned about nectar-sipping bees and wasps competing with hummingbirds at feeders.
-While some hummers feed in harmony with these insects, many end up fighting hornets, honeybees and yellow jackets that try to take over the feeders.
-Bees and wasps are dangerous to such tiny birds as hummingbirds.
-The most common uninvited diners are bees, wasps and ants.
-Other insects such as moths and earwigs also may be attracted to the sweet nectar.
-A feeder with too may bugs becomes contaminated and less attractive to hummingbirds.
-An extreme number of insects can keep the hummers away from the feeders altogether.
-Knowing simple, safe tips to control these insects can ensure they do not bother hummingbird feeders and can still remain a valuable part of a backyard ecosystem — and your hummingbirds get the nectar.
+Each fall, people are concerned about bees and wasps competing with hummingbirds at feeders.
+While some hummers feed in harmony with these insects, many end up fighting hornets, honeybees, and yellow jackets.
+The most common are bees, wasps, and ants.
+Other insects such as moths and earwigs may also be attracted to nectar.
+A feeder with too many bugs becomes contaminated and can keep hummers away.
+How can you safely discourage pests from bothering feeders so that your visiting hummingbirds will get the sugar-water nectar?

-- Use caution!
-Never use cooking oil, menthol cough rubs, petroleum jelly or any deterrent that could get on the feathers or in the hummingbirds!
+- Use caution: NEVER use cooking oil, menthol cough rubs, petroleum jelly or any deterrent that could get on the feathers or in the hummingbirds!
 This includes any part of the feeder where the feathers or bill could possibly contact the substance.
 Use commercial insect traps sparingly (and AWAY from the feeder) so you do not disrupt the insects' place in your backyard ecosystem.
 Never use pesticide chemicals or sprays anywhere near the feeders.
-Pesticides are poisons and even a small amount can be devastating to small birds.
+Pesticides are poisons!
+Even a small amount can be devastating to small birds.

-- Keep feeders clean.
-Feeders that leak will attract bees and pests to the sweet nectar.
-Clean the outside base and the feeder ports with soapy sponge and lots of rinse water.
-Then leaks and drips of nectar off hummingbird beaks won't tempt pests.
+- Keep feeders clean: Feeders that leak will attract bees and pests.
+Frequently clean the outside base and the feeder ports with soapy sponge and lots of rinse water.

-- Choose feeders designed to discourage insects, such as feeders with ant moats or bee guards.
-Feeders with saucers position the nectar away from the feeding port where long-tongued hummingbirds can reach the nectar but insects cannot.
+- Choose feeders designed to discourage insects: Feeders with saucers position the nectar away from the feeding port where long-tongued hummers can reach nectar, but insects cannot.

-- Move the Feeder to "trick" insects: Once hummingbirds find a food source, they will visit it often.
-Insects are only likely to visit convenient food sources and probably won't search for relocated feeders.
+- Move the feeder to trick insects: Once hummers find a food source, they will visit it often.
+Insects are only likely to visit convenient sources and probably won't search for relocated feeders.
 Moving the feeder by just a few feet can decrease insect visits without discouraging the hummingbirds.

-- Give Insects their own feeders: Attract the insects by hanging the "detour" feeder in the full sunlight they prefer and use a sweeter sugar water solution.
-Or hang or set a very shallow bowl with old sugar water about 5 or 6 feet away from the feeders.
+- Give insects their own feeders: Attract the insects by hanging a detour feeder in the full sunlight they prefer and use a sweeter sugar water solution.
+Place a very shallow bowl with strong sugar water about 5 or 6 feet away from the feeders.
+(You may need to begin close to the feeder and move it farther away incrementally.)
 This will keep the insects around to pollinate your flowers while giving them a food source besides the hummingbird feeder.

 - Avoid yellow: Red attracts hummingbirds while yellow attracts wasps and bees.
-Avoid feeders with yellow insect guards or flower accents and your feeder will be less attractiveness to insects.
-(You can repaint any yellow parts with red, non-toxic paint.)
+Avoid feeders with yellow insect guards or flower accents and your feeder will be less attractive to insects.
+If you have one with yellow accents, repaint with red, non-toxic paint.

-- Use Insect Traps: Commercial insect traps and feeder accessories are available to minimize insects' access to nectar feeders.
-While these can be effective deterrents, use them sparingly so you do not disrupt the insects’ place in your backyard ecosystem.
+- Use insect traps: Commercial insect traps and feeder accessories are available to minimize insects' access to nectar feeders.
+While these can be effective deterrents, use them sparingly so you do not disrupt the insects' places in your backyard ecosystem.